Why is Canola Oil Banned in Europe? Exploring Concerns

 3. Why is Canola Controversial?

-The controversy surrounding canola arises from various factors such as the presence of erucic acid, which may pose health risks; trans fat formation and degraded omega-3 fatty acids affecting human health; research findings on memory impairment related to consumption; and the environmental impact of hexane extraction methods.
+The controversy surrounding canola arises from various factors such as erucic acid, which may pose health risks; trans fat formation and degraded omega-3 fatty acids affecting human health; research findings on consumption-related memory impairment; and the environmental impact of hexane extraction methods.

 Healthy Keto Guide for Beginner